Glendale Parks and Recreation is Nationally Accredited.

 Archery Range Construction at Heroes Regional Park Now Underway!

-The City of Glendale is currently constructing a 16-lane practice and competition archery range for both novice and professional archers at Heroes Regional Park, with a late summer targeted opening date.
+The City of Glendale is currently constructing a 16-lane practice and competition archery range for both novice and professional archers at Heroes Regional Park, with a fall targeted opening date.
 Click here for details.

 Material Donations “Piling Up” for Planned Archery Range